anu-prakash-dev/gtkuimanager-example/README.md

-gtkuimanager-example
+GtkUIManager example
 ====================

-A simple example of the use of the GtkUIManager class written in Vala
+A simple example of the use of the GtkUIManager class written in Vala using UI files created by Glade